 Buying in bulk offers so many benefits — it’s good for your wallet and the environment!
 You can stock up and save big by buying in bulk, especially during our periodic member-owner sales.
-The next Member-Owner Appreciation Day Bulk Sale is this weekend: Enjoy 20% off your favorite bulk items all day long on April 22 and 23!
+The next Member-Owner Appreciation Bulk Sale is this month: Enjoy 20% off your favorite bulk items all day long on Oct.
+15 and 16!

 Our Community and Event Coordinator, Katie, has bulk sale prep down pat.
 Read her tips below!